acidquest/awg-jump/docs/README_EN.md

 - `invert_geoip = false` (Normal): the GeoIP local zone goes directly through `eth0`, while all other traffic goes through `awg1`.
 - `invert_geoip = true` (Inverted): the logic is reversed, so the GeoIP local zone goes through `awg1`, while all other traffic goes directly through `eth0`.

+When a GeoIP node is enabled, it takes precedence over inversion: the GeoIP local zone is sent to `awg2`, all other traffic stays on `awg1`, and **Local Routing Zones** exclusions go directly.

-This affects both client traffic arriving from `awg0` and the container's own outbound traffic, including `dnsmasq` DNS queries.
+This affects client traffic arriving from `awg0`/`wg0` and the container's own DNS traffic.

 ### Updating GeoIP